Astrology and science: two visions, one reality

 We need to tackle this on two levels.
-The debunker rightly says that in the face of the myriad of daily events and the presence of a more or less precise forecast, the subject in question will develop the propensity to choose the one most suitable for the prediction.
-The mental functions in these cases follow the dynamics of a mathematical attractor; they tend towards a point that can satisfy the condition of maximum state of inactivity or satisfaction.
+The debunker rightly says that in the face of the myriad of daily events and a more or less precise forecast, the subject in question will develop the propensity to choose the one most suitable for the prediction.
+The mental functions in these cases follow the dynamics of a mathematical attractor; they tend towards a point that can satisfy the condition of a maximum state of inactivity or satisfaction.
 The fact is that this analysis is based on an erroneous approach, the result of a distorted and, if you like, superstitious use of matter by the astrologers themselves or self-styled ones; we also believe that the so-called newspaper astrology is groundless in its forward-looking statements.

 The question – and here we come to the second point – nevertheless has a more philosophical than astrological value.
 Suppose we say that astrology can predict the future.
-In this case, we assume that human beings live in a state of absolute necessity and dependence on their destiny, without any possibility of acting except for what has already been established from birth.
-On the other hand, by assigning degrees of freedom to individual intervention on events, we assume that we can act spontaneously in the face of choices, without prejudice to the limits imposed on us by genetics or cultural or family orientations.
+In this case, we assume that humans live in absolute necessity and dependence on their destiny, without any possibility of acting except for what has already been established from birth.
+On the other hand, by assigning degrees of freedom to individual intervention in events, we assume that we can act spontaneously in the face of choices without prejudice to the limits imposed on us by genetics or cultural or family orientations.
 However, there is a fundamental lack in these arguments: not to consider conscience as the protagonist in the theatre of events.
 Without a consciousness that translates the data of our perceptions, events would have no meaning in themselves.
 Therefore, the purpose of astrology is not to predict the future but to make sure that we “happen” to events, that is, to assign them a function that makes us participate in what is happening.
 What we see in the horoscope is essentially the union between our interiority, which interprets reality from a unique point of view that refers to a specific individuality, and external events that become significant thanks to conscious intervention.

 Therefore, the prediction of the future in astrology is the revelation of potentials that we can express in the environment.
 Its primary purpose is to make us aware of these potentials to give our lives complete meaning without following false paths.
-To the question “can we accurately predict the future?” we can answer that with the tools of Western astrology, in certain circumstances, it is possible to accurately predict the potential development of an event for the client, not on the event itself.
-But suppose we present it as an unavoidable objective circumstance without providing the client with the tools to recognise the event, whether auspicious or unfortunate, as an integral part of oneself and as an evolutionary process.
+To the question “Can we accurately predict the future?” we can answer that with the tools of Western astrology, in certain circumstances, it is possible to accurately predict the potential development of an event for the client, not on the event itself.
+But suppose we present it as an unavoidable objective circumstance without providing the client with the tools to recognise the event, whether auspicious or unfortunate, as an integral part of oneself and an evolutionary process.
 In that case, the thing is useless when not harmful.

 For example, when the debunker assigns the title of “ambitious” to the subject, they do so without observing that the causes of the ambition are manifold.
 We traditionally give the trait of ambition to Capricorn.
 But even a Leo can be ambitious; even a Cancer, however moody, can be ambitious.
-Here it is not a question of applying the formula “where there is Capricorn, there is ambition”, but of going to the symbol’s origin by verifying that, under certain conditions, a type of ambition can develop that responds to the characteristics of the sign.
+Here it is not a question of applying the formula “where there is Capricorn, there is ambition” but of going to the symbol’s origin by verifying that, under certain conditions, a type of ambition can develop that responds to the sign’s characteristics.
 Let’s take an example with Capricorn.
 In analogy with seasonal symbolism, where nature is at the minimum of manifestation, individuals of the sign express themselves with a trait in which the search for the essence of things rather than their formal expression dominates.
 If we talk about ambition, it will be an ambition towards elevation, different from Leo, which shows a self-centred ambition.
 That means that we must subordinate the qualitative analysis of a theme to the symbolic meanings that underlie it.

-In all of these examples, we assume that astrologers are willing to say everything to justify their compensation and that astrology is based only on the zodiac signs.
+In these examples, we assume that astrologers are willing to say everything to justify their compensation and that astrology is based only on the zodiac signs.
 Both things are possible: the self-styled astrologer focuses on the superstitious aspect, and the newspaper colleague adapts to a mass cultural model.
 That has nothing to do with astrology.
 Not to mention that the structure of an astrological scheme is very diverse (houses, planets, aspects, etc.), certainly not limited to the birth sign.
 It integrates the diversity of the psychophysical elements that constitute the individual’s field of manifestation.